 Preparing for Volunteering

-When you volunteer through Indigo Volunteers you are supporting grass-roots, small organisations who really need your help and expertise.
-Volunteering is a wonderful experience which does require planning, researching and preparing for.
-So we thought we would help you out by providing information on preparing for your trip and different sites to research.
-As you go through your journey with us we will be giving you information on ways to take care of your self, things to pack and ways to prepare.
+When you volunteer through Indigo Volunteers you are supporting grass-roots, small organisations that need your support and expertise.
+Volunteering does require planning, research, and preparation.
+So we thought we would help you out by providing you with information and directing you to different sites to research.
+As you go through your journey with us we will be giving you information on ways to take care of yourself, things to think about and ways to prepare.

-Once Indigo matches you with a project, you will be able to contact the coordinator of the potential project.
+Once Indigo matches you with one of our partners, you will be able to contact the coordinator directly to ask any specific questions.
 This is not an offering of a placement but an introduction to a team that has reviewed your application and expressed interest in you.

-Indigo may match you with up to five projects in order to give you options.
+Indigo may match you with up to three projects in order to give you options.
 It is vital to respond to each match to either confirm or decline your interest.
 The projects we support have finite resources and are spread thin so please be respectful of their time by responding to them.
-If none of your matches are successful or you would like even more options, please don’t hesitate to email us.
+If none of your matches are successful, then volunteering at this time may not be the right time for you but please don’t hesitate to email us.
 If you would like advice on which placement to accept, should you be offered more than one, we are always available to advise you.

-This training will give you tools to manage the trauma you may encounter in the people you work with, teach you how to use your skills effectively to include others in your activities and give you a supervised real world experience before you leave home.
+This training will give you tools to manage build resilience, teach you how to use your skills effectively to include others in your activities, and give you a supervised real world experience before you leave home.

 Cost with Indigo discount code: £32.50 + £6.40 (VAT) = £39